maddy023/mhathesh.github.io/content/posts/cloudrun-part2.md

 # description: ""
 # image: ""
 lastmod: 2024-11-06
-showTableOfContents: false
+showTableOfContents: true
 tags: ["GCP","Github Actions", "CI/CD"]
 title: "Part 2: Rolling Up Your Sleeves: Building, Pushing, and Deploying like a Pro"
 type: "post"
-draft: true
+# draft: true
 ---

-### Part 2: Rolling Up Your Sleeves: Building, Pushing, and Deploying like a Pro

 Welcome to Part 2 of our series on deploying applications to Google Cloud Run via a CI/CD pipeline.
 In Part 1, we covered the initial setup, including creating a Google Cloud project, configuring required APIs, and setting up service accounts.
 Now, in Part 2, we’ll dive into the heart of the deployment pipeline.

 This segment will focus on configuring the GitHub Actions workflow for seamless deployment to Cloud Run.
 You’ll learn how to build and push Docker images, deploy them to Cloud Run, manage traffic routing, and set up automated rollback in case of deployment failures.
 By the end of Part 2, you’ll have a fully operational pipeline, ensuring reliable and efficient application releases to Cloud Run.

 ### Below is a breakdown of each section and step in the YAML file used for deploying a containerized application to Google Cloud Run through a CI/CD pipeline using GitHub Actions.

 ### **Environment Variables**